Visiting International Student Registration

 How many summer courses can I take?

-A full course load in a standard six-week session at Boston University Summer Term is eight semester credits (generally two courses).
+Summer Term is comprised of two, six-week summer sessions.
+A full course load in a single six-week session is 8 semester credits (generally two courses).
 As a visiting international student, the number of credits you may enroll in is determined by your visa type.
 Please visit our Visa Information page to learn more.

 How do I register?